Sooraj-beep/MobiLibrary/README.md

 ## Instructions on running

-Clone this repo and use an android emulator to run the app.
-Follow this guide on how to setup an emulator if you don't already have one: https://docs.expo.io/workflow/android-studio-emulator/
+Clone this repo and use android studio (https://developer.android.com/studio) to download an emulator and run the app.
+You can also find a video demo at the bottom of this readme.

 ## Description